ChrisGora/bsv-desktop/README.md

-# BRISTOL STREET VIEW DESKTOP CLIENT 1.0
+# Bristol Street View Desktop Client

 This is the second part of work that I did for my Summer 2018 Internship at the University of Bristol's Visual Information Lab.
 The main aim of the project was to create a platform to collect and store 1000s of 360 degree images of Bristol.